aredridel/i18n-talk/talk.md

 ----

+## You will lose track of it unless

-# Updates should flow one way
+# Updates flow one way

 ^ Marketing wants to tweak some copy, but just in one language, or just for one area.
 Now we have to get that information into our source translation.